estreg/ai-agent-hegstreg/README.md

 # ai-agent-hegstreg

 ## Disclaimer
 "Remember, what is built here is a toy version of something like Cursor/Zed's Agentic Mode, or Claude Code.
-Even their tools aren't **perfectly secure**, so be careful what you give it access to, and ***don't* give this code away to anyone else to use!**" I highly recommend to take this course at [Boot.dev](https://www.boot.dev/) to be save.
+Even their tools aren't **perfectly secure**, so be careful what you give it access to, and ***don't* give this code away to anyone else to use!**" "I highly recommend taking this course at [Boot.dev](https://www.boot.dev/) to be save.
 You can follow the instructions to build this tool even without a paid subscription.
-If you want the shortcut, than do it on your own risk.
+If you want the shortcut, do it at your own risk.

 ## what the cli tool can do: